 For those who visit Vermont seeking plenty of space, fresh air, and a warm fireplace, the picture-perfect bed-and-breakfast Edson Hill has all three—plus a hidden gem of a farm-to-table restaurant.
-The culinary team at Edson Hill creates modern takes on New England classics, such as a wintry Grilled Halibut set with braised fennel, a pomegranate beurre rouge, and black forbidden rice.
+The Edson Hill menu offers modern takes on New England classics, such as a wintry Market Fish set with parsnip purée, teardrop peppers, and pine nut dukkah.
 Whether or not you book a room at the hotel, snag a reservation for dinner.
-The charm level is quite high at this cozy spot just 10 minutes from the mountain.
+The charm level is quite high at this cozy spot just 10 minutes from Mount Mansfield.
+Take me there.

 The WhistlePig Pavilion on Spruce Peak

-There’s nothing better than a hot toddy after a cold day of skiing, and the ultimate place to grab one of these is just steps from the slopes.
-The WhistlePig Pavilion at Spruce Peak, the village at Stowe Mountain, highlights Vermont-made rye whiskeys in a variety of drinks, including several winter warmers.
-Sip by the glow of the wood-burning fireplace, which is used to heat up giant blocks of raclette to serve with Alpine Venison Chili, Buttermilk Skillet Cornbread, and other homemade fare.
+There’s nothing better than a hot toddy after a cold day of skiing and snowboarding—and the ultimate place to grab one of these in the ski capital of the East is just steps from the slopes.
+The WhistlePig Pavilion at Spruce Peak, the village at Stowe Mountain Resort, highlights Vermont-made rye whiskeys in a variety of drinks, including several “Winter Warmers,” such as the Puffy Coat with PiggyBack Rye and Vermont hot cider.
+Sip your drink by the glow of the wood-burning fireplace, which is used to heat up giant blocks of raclette.
+Try the gooey cheese with a toasty baguette, Vermont wagyu kielbasa, and sliced apples and pears; or melted atop a bowl of Alpine Venison Chili.
+Take me there.

 Michael’s on the Hill

 Make time on your weekend getaway for a date night at Michael’s on the Hill.
 This fine-dining favorite has a quintessentially Vermont view overlooking rolling hills and a menu that would be at home in the French countryside.
 Known for chef Michael Kloeti’s locally sourced cuisine and superior white-glove service, Michael’s on the Hill remains the standard for high-end dining in Vermont.
-During the winter of social distancing, Michael’s is also elevating the takeout game with a la carte options, and take-and-bake meals like pasture-raised beef tenderloin with gratin potatoes, and Vermont apple and almond crostata with local cheddar for dessert.
+Dishes like Roasted Mushroom Tartine with truffle honey gastrique; Skillet Chicken with smoked cheddar mashed potatoes and cider sauce; and Smoked Maple Syrup-Glazed Pork Shank with cranberry mustard and confit-garlic polenta can be ordered a la carte, as part of a tasting menu, and even for curbside pickup.
+Take me there.